EMPSRobotics/EMPSRobotics.github.io/README.md

 We're are all excited for Rover Ruckus and hope that we will have a great time!
 # Online Logs
 # Team log:
-10/16/18: All members present at time will try driving the robot
+10/16/18: All members present at time will try driving the robot.
 # Builders log:
 10/9/18: we started to work on the chassy and finished a basic product.